A long, long time ago…

 The Manchester River flowed into the Licking, and the Licking went north, following closely to what is now the Mill Creek Valley as far as Hamilton, where it joined the Kentucky River.

-Eagle Creek, which flows northerly in Grant County, but westerly along the Gallatin, Owen and Carroll County lines, went north into the then Kentucky River (now the Ohio) at what is now the great Sugar Creek Bend in Gallatin County.
+Eagle Creek, which flows northerly in Grant County, but westerly along the Gallatin, Owen and Carroll County lines, went north into the then Kentucky River (now the Ohio) at what is now the Big Bone Creek at the Boone-Gallatin line.
 See the map at left.

 And the Kentucky River eventually emptied into the prehistoric Teays River, way north in Ohio, where it flowed west.
 Today, the Wabash River takes a similar path.